Note

 InterceptsLocationAttribute(CS9232), because it's the latest supported version.
 Update your source generator to output version 1 format attributes rather than unsupported version numbers. - Ensure unique file paths in your compilation (CS9233, CS9234).
 When the compilation contains duplicate file paths, rename or reorganize files to make each path unique.
 Verify that the file path in the attribute matches a file actually included in the compilation.

 - Declare non-generic interceptor methods in non-generic types (CS9138).
-Interceptors can't have type parameters on the method itself or on their containing type.
-If you need to intercept a generic method, create a non-generic interceptor that works with the specific constructed type.
+Interceptors can't be declared in types that have type parameters.
+If you need to intercept a generic method, create a non-generic interceptor in a non-generic containing type that works with the specific constructed type.

 - Make interceptors ordinary member methods (CS9146).
 Interceptors can't be operators, constructors, finalizers, properties, or indexers.
 Declare your interceptor as a regular static or instance method.